whisthq/whist/ecs-host-service/README.md

 ### Design Decisions

 This service will not restart on crash/panic, since that could lead to an inconsistency between the actually running containers and the data left on the filesystem.
-Instead, we note that if the service crashes, no new containers will be able to report themselves to the Fractal webserver, meaning there will be no new connections to the EC2 host and once all running containers are disconnected, the instance will be spun down.
+Instead, we note that if the service crashes, no new containers will be able to report themselves to the Fractal webserver(s), meaning there will be no new connections to the EC2 host and once all running containers are disconnected, the instance will be spun down.

-We never use `os.exit()` or any of the `log.fatal()` variants, since we want to send out a message to our Fractal webserver and/or Sentry upon the death of this service (this is done with a `defer` function call, which runs after `panic` but not after `exit`).
+We never use `os.exit()` or any of the `log.fatal()` variants, since we want to send out a message to our Fractal webserver(s) and/or Sentry upon the death of this service (this is done with a `defer` function call, which runs after `panic` but not after `exit`).

 For more details, see the comments at the beginning of `main()` and `shutdownHostService()`.